Increedible/AIHelpmeout/README.md

 ## What this is

+Summary: You get to edit code on the left and compare it to the last saved code with a LLM, you get to configure the prompts.

-A client‑only React app, built with Vite and TypeScript.
+More technically phrased it is a client‑only React app, built with Vite and TypeScript.
 It uses Monaco for the editor, Radix for the dialogs and tooltips, Zustand for state, and a small set of UI utilities.
 You can point it at OpenAI, Gemini, or Claude with your own API keys.

 ### Features/highlights